pt-br/relay-mutation-guide/README.md

  ### Next Steps
  Now that you know exactly how a mutation work, why don't you try to implement two more mutations to delete and edit `Phones`?
 It will be fun!

- You can also check the <a href="https://github.com/pt-br/relay-phones">full application</a> in case you need to know how I' ve implemented these two mutations.
+ You can also check the <a href="https://github.com/pt-br/relay-phones">full application</a> in case you need to know how I've implemented these two mutations.

  :octocat::octocat: I hope this guide have helped you! :octocat::octocat: